kfocus/kfocus-source/package-main/debian/manpages/kfocus-reset-effects.1.md

 **kfocus-reset-effects**

 # DESCRIPTION
-**kfocus-reset-effects** is a utility that resets the keyboard shortcuts and effects to the Focus-prescribed desktop effects and overcome a bug and shortcomings in resetting the shortcuts.
+**kfocus-reset-effects** is a utility that resets the keyboard shortcuts and effects to the Focus-prescribed defaults.
+This works around a bug in KDE's settings reset feature.

 # OPTIONS
 none